keithqu/dsp/README.md

 ### Prediction and Analysis

-Yelp Star Prediction<br>
+<a href="https://github.com/keithqu/dsp/blob/master/yelp/Yelp%20Stars%20Prediction.ipynb">Yelp Star Prediction</a><br>
 I wanted to see how much exterior weather and a business' relative price affects star ratings in addition to comment text.
-So I do some classification with Keras on 630,000+ reviews of businesses in the Toronto area.
+So I do some classification with Keras on 630,000+ reviews of businesses in the Toronto area. (only the basic comment classification completed so far)

 <a href="http://nbviewer.jupyter.org/github/keithqu/dsp/blob/master/credit%20risk/Credit%20Risk%20Predictions.ipynb">Credit Risk Classification</a><br>
 Risk classification with 150,000 training and 100,000 test observations from Kaggle's <a href="https://www.kaggle.com/c/GiveMeSomeCredit">Give Me Some Credit</a> competition.
 Highest private leaderboard score so far is 0.866752.